-- Off season, when your boat is not in use, go down and check it regularly.
-If you were to discover that you have mice aboard or (horrors!) a rat, you can deal with it early, before it eats through your wiring, or worse.
+- Off season when your boat is stored or not in use, check it regularly.
+If you discover that you have mice aboard or (horrors!) a rat, you can deal with it early before it eats through your wiring, or worse.
 (Look for droppings or damage.)

 Sea Lions: Hear Them Roar

-This tends to be a West Coast problem, but if you've ever tried persuading an unwanted 300-pound-plus guest to leave your party, you'll know it's no easy task.
-There's not much to recommend sea lions as visitors.
+This tends to be a West Coast problem, but these 300-pound uninvited guests can climb aboard.
+There's not much to recommend sea lions as visitors, and they're protected from hunting, killing, capture, and harassment by the Marine Mammal Protection Act.
 Apart from the mess they leave behind and the noise they make, if your boat becomes party central for a bunch of sea lions, they can sink it.
-"These guys, if they're on your boat, you've got a lot of scrubbing to do," says Chris Miller, Newport Beach harbor manager.
+"These guys, if they're on your boat, you've got a lot of scrubbing to do," says Chris Miller, harbor resources manager at Newport Beach, California.

 - Sea lions typically like anything to which they can gain easy access.
-Catamarans and boats with lower gunnels, and boats used less frequently become hot spots.
+Catamarans and boats with lower gunwales are favorites, and boats used less frequently become hot spots.
 Plastic chairs, barrels, and crates on swim platforms or steps seem to work as a deterrent.